 Sliders are tiny hamburgers that are served on mini sandwich buns.
-These little hot sandwiches first made their appearance a few years ago.
-They are beloved by children, and they make a great appetizer or even a main dish if you give people four or five of them.
+These little hot sandwiches first made their appearance a few years ago, and are a favorite among children.
+Sliders make a great appetizer or even a main dish if you give people four or five of them.

 You can usually find mini buns, which are often called dollar buns, in the bakery section of most supermarkets.
 Some bakeries also carry them.
-I prefer whole wheat buns simply because they have more texture and can stand up to the little burgers and all of the toppings that are necessary for any burger.
+Whole wheat buns typically have more texture and can stand up to the little burgers and all of the toppings better than white buns (but your mileage may vary).

-Serve these little sliders with potato salad, a fruit salad, and lots of sparkling water, pop, and beer for a great summer meal.
+Serve these little sliders with potato salad, a fruit salad, and soda or beer for a great summer meal.

 - 1/2 cup bread crumbs (soft white)